CoinOPS-Official/RetroFE/docs/ADDITIONAL_FEATURES.md

 `ambientModeMinutesPerImage`: Optional.
 This option defines how often the image should change (in minutes).
 If left unspecified, the default is 20 minutes.

+### LEDBlinky Integration
+When activated, Ambient Mode triggers LEDBLinky's "Screensaver" mode - so you want your LEDs/buttons to do something particular (including just go dark), configure LEDBlinky's "Screensaver" mode.

 ### Marquee Support
 If you have a dual-monitor setup, Ambient Mode supports a marquee display on the second monitor: